How to Design The Perfect Hickory Wood Floor

 This double curing process also makes the fibers of the wood so much more healthy, than just kiln dried Hickory.
 That is why Carlisle hickory floors have been installed on radiant heat, concrete slab, and waterfront homes.

 Hickory is available in a wide variety of grades.
 Most Hickory flooring is made from lumber grade hickory, this is the same material you would use to build a piece of furniture or cabinets.
 Lumber grades are designed based on the quality of the lumber, and since it is often cut up into small pieces, for the purposes of furniture and cabinetry construction, it pays very little attention to how the wood is used to build a wide plank floor.

 Proprietary grades, like those available from Carlisle, are created with both quality and aesthetics in mind.
 You never compromise the quality of your hickory wood floor, you just choose a grade based on the look you want to create.

 How is the Floor Made?

 Most flooring today is mechanically mass manufactured.
-This means that a rough board enters a machine, comes out on the other end as a floor board.
-It is never really seen or inspected for quality by human being, it is just packaged up, by SKU and shipped to the distributor.
+This means that a rough board enters a machine, comes out on the other end as a floorboard.
+It is never really seen or inspected for quality by a human being, it is just packaged up, by SKU and shipped to the distributor.

 Even though this flooring all has the same SKU the wood, color, and character is going to look dramatically different over an entire floor.
 To mitigate this risk, a wide plank hickory wood floor can be made by the careful selection, observation, and scrutiny of a craftsman.
 Through this kind of hands-on process, the boards are selected based on the quality, aesthetics, and consistency, relative to the specifications set forth by the client.